Public Art Commission

 The Public Art Commission reviews and forwards recommendations to the City Council for commission and acquisition of public art on City property, deaccession of artwork, acceptance of artwork gifts and loans, and proposals for memorials and murals on City-owned property, in accordance with each respective policy.

-At least 72 hours before a regular meeting, the Deputy Clerk shall cause copies of the Agenda to be posted and made available at the Parks and Recreation Office and the Office of the City Clerk.
+At least 72 hours before a regular meeting, the deputized Clerk shall cause copies of the Agenda to be posted and made available at the Parks and Recreation Office and the Office of the City Clerk.

 Public Attendance at Meetings